Grand Duchy of Baden: Legacy

-Constitution and Government
+Constitution and government

+A constitution was adopted on 22 August 1814, and existed with some changes until the end of the duchy.
 The Grand Duchy of Baden was a hereditary monarchy with executive power vested in the Grand Duke; legislative authority was shared between him and a representative assembly (Landtag) consisting of two chambers.

 The upper chamber included all the princes of the ruling family of full age, the heads of all the mediatized families, the Archbishop of Freiburg, the president of the Protestant Evangelical Church of Baden, a deputy from each of the universities and the technical high school, eight members elected by the territorial nobility for four years, three representatives elected by the chamber of commerce, two by that of agriculture, one by the trades, two mayors of municipalities, and eight members (two of them legal functionaries) nominated by the Grand Duke.

 The lower chamber consisted of 73 popular representatives, of whom 24 were elected by the burgesses of certain communities, and 49 by rural communities.
 Every citizen of 25 years of age, who had not been convicted and was not a pauper, had a vote.
 The elections were, however, indirect.
 The citizens selected the Wahlmänner (deputy electors), the latter selecting the representatives.
 The chambers met at least every two years.
 The lower chambers were elected for four years, half the members retiring every two years.

 The executive consisted of four departments: the interior, foreign and grand-ducal affairs; finance; justice; and ecclesiastical affairs and education.

 The chief sources of revenue were direct and indirect taxes, the railways and domains.
 The railways were operated by the state, and formed the only source of major public debt, about 22 million pounds sterling.

 The supreme courts lay in Karlsruhe, Freiburg, Offenburg, Heidelberg, Mosbach, Waldshut, Konstanz, and Mannheim, from which appeals passed to the Reichsgericht (the supreme tribunal) in Leipzig.